Aalmann/FileSort/README.rst

 PyPI
 ====
-It is recommended to install the `PyPI package <https://pypi.python.org/pypi/ImageSorter>`_, using pip or easy_install to get latest and greatest version::
+It is recommended to install the `PyPI package <https://pypi.python.org/pypi/FileSort>`_, using pip or easy_install to get latest and greatest version::

-    $ pip install image_sorter
+    $ pip install FileSort

 See the `pip documentation <https://pip.pypa.io/en/latest/user_guide.html>`_ for more info.

 Archive
 =======
-You can download an archive from the project's `releases page <https://github.com/aalmann/image_sorter/releases>`_.
+You can download an archive from the project's `releases page <https://github.com/aalmann/FileSort/releases>`_.

 Extract and enjoy.